dr-shorthair/bachrach-cox/docs/2023/README.md

 ![Lyon - 'Eiffel' tower](/bachrach-cox/assets/2023/Lyon-tower.jpg)

-### it must have been hard work digging these graves
+### it would have been hard work digging these graves

 ![Digging graves the hard way](/bachrach-cox/assets/2023/Lyon-Beaucaire-graves.jpg)

-They are in the rock on top of a [cave monastery in Provence](https://en.wikipedia.org/wiki/Abbey_of_Saint-Roman)
+They are in the rock on top of a [cave monastery in Gard](https://en.wikipedia.org/wiki/Abbey_of_Saint-Roman)

 <a id="OGC"></a>